-In this article, we discuss eight possible causes of metallic taste and fatigue, the treatment options, and when to see a doctor.
+This article lists and explains eight possible causes of metallic taste and fatigue, the treatment options, and when to see a doctor.

 Taste dysgeusia is a lingering, unpleasant sensation in the mouth that causes a person to experience a metallic, foul, or rancid taste.
-When something alters the normal function of the taste buds and their related nerve pathways, it can result in a taste disorder and fatigue.
+When something alters the typical function of the taste buds and their related nerve pathways, it can result in a taste disorder and fatigue.

 Sinus, upper respiratory, and ear infections